cocoakang/get-gloved/_posts/2020-02-15-basic-of-imu.markdown

 When you get this error, you may change the i2c bus in I2Cdev.cpp.

 ### MPU6050 VCC
 MPU6050 is working in VCC3.3 environment.
-Plug VCC5 to MPU6050 is dangerous.
+Pluging VCC5 to MPU6050 is dangerous.